hfiguiere/exempi-rs/README.md

 Dependencies
 ------------

--Rust 2018 edition (tested, other versions, YMMV) -exempi 2.4 must be installed and findable with pkg_config -crates (pulled by cargo):
+- Rust 2018 edition (tested, other versions, YMMV)
+- exempi 2.4 must be installed and findable with pkg_config
- -libc
- -pkg-config
- -flagbits
+- crates (pulled by cargo):
+ - libc
+ - pkg-config
+ - flagbits

 License
 -------